PetrochukM/Simple-QA-EMNLP-2018/README.md

 In NLP deep learning, areas of research typically include datasets, models and training procedure.
 The goal of this repository is to add minimal overhead to these components of training.

-## TODO Prioritized
+## TODO

 - [x] Add classification model for Simple Questions predicate
-- [ ] Add a CLI and different hyperparameter configurations to train script
+- [x] Add a CLI and different hyperparameter configurations to train script
 - [ ] Recreate the Simple Questions using the new Simple Questions names
-- [ ] Import notebooks for Simple Questions end to end
+- [x] Import notebooks for Simple Questions end to end
 - [ ] Add CRF model for Simple Questions objects
+- [ ] Remove dependencies from the tests/ folder
+- [ ] Consider adding iterators that wrap collate_fn, dataloaders, and prepare data think about how to not introduce overhead with that for different types of iterators
+- [ ] Fix the seq_to_label model and remove the relation_classifier
+- [ ] Add credits to everyone who code has been copied from

 ## Important GitHub repositories
 - https://github.com/zihangdai/cfo